tsgallion/prime-hexagon/README.md

 # prime-hexagon

-Prime numbers and their positions in the prime hexagon.
+The Prime Hexagon is a simple mathematical structure that appears when integers are sequentially added to a field of tessellating equilateral triangles, provided the path of the integers is altered each time a prime number appears.

-This code computes the positons in the central triangle of the prime hexagon.
+This code computes prime numbers, their positons in the prime hexagon, the polarity of the number, and the prime hexagon's overall rotation.

-What is the prime hexagon, you may ask?
-TODO...
+For more information go to hexspin.com.

 ## Running